 In RRC_INACTIVE state, a BL UE or a UE in enhanced coverage uses the T value applicable for RRC_IDLE state for the determination of PNB and i_s.

 For NB-IoT: If UE specific DRX value is allocated by upper layers and minimum UE specific DRX value is broadcast in system information, T = min (default DRX value, max (UE specific DRX value, minimum UE specific DRX value broadcast in system information)).
 If UE specific DRX is not configured by upper layers or if the minimum UE specific DRX value is not broadcast in system information, the default DRX value is applied.

+Editor Note: FFS whether and how to update T calculation if coverage/carrier specific DRX cycle is supported.

 - nB: 4T, 2T, T, T/2, T/4, T/8, T/16, T/32, T/64, T/128, and T/256, and for NB-IoT also T/512, and T/1024.
+FFS the value of nB if coverage/carrier specific nB value is supported.

 - N: min(T,nB)